AkilTDixon/Notes/README.md

 - `PUT /edit-itemTitle/<itemID>` (`{ content: string }`): Update a note title by id
 - `PUT /edit-itemBody/<itemID>` (`{ content: any }`): Update a note body by id (TipTap JSON accepted)
 - `DELETE /delete-item/<itemID>`: Move a note to Trash by id

+### Trash Operations
+- `GET /trash/get-all-elements`: Get all items and collections in trash
+- `PUT /trash/restore-element/<id>/<type>/<destination>`: Restore item or collection from trash
+- `DELETE /trash/delete-element/<id>/<type>`: Permanently delete item or collection from trash
+- `DELETE /trash/delete-all-items`: Permanently delete all items from trash

 ---